LeeHall-DevOps/Kubernetes/tasks-of-orchestration-tool/README.md

 ## Twistlock
 ---
 It is a security tool that scans our application deployed on the Kubernetes cluster for vulnerabilities and compliance issues.
 It includes hosts, containers, and images.
 It has a built-in firewall that protects front end microservices from outside attacks.

-The need for container orchestration tools

-- Trend from Monolith to Microservices

-- Increased usage of containers

-- Demand for a proper way of managing those hundreds of containers